The TRCPG legacy

 Later, the group produced original music for trade shows for Hampton Inn (Promus Hotels later sold to Hilton), Eli Lilly (Prozac) and Resort Condominiums International (RCI), among others, and music for some independent feature films.

-Discovered by Gary Schatzlein, Starkravin' was signed by Polydor in 1978.
-This is their first single.
-Master tapes were lost; this stream was duped from the vinyl 45.
+Discovered by Gary Schatzlein, First Rush was signed in 1978 by Polydor, who changed the name to Starkravin'.
+This is their first single, produced by Gary.
+We thought the master tapes were lost, but Mark Hicks sent us a copy that we baked and transferred.
 The lead singer slips sharp here and there, but this was way before Auto-tune.

 "Can’t Wait" by Starkravin' 1978